dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 This section (Shortcut url http://git.io/manc) lists organisations in and around Manchester that employ Computer Science students, either before or after graduation.
 This is a partial list of [Northern Powerhouse](https://en.wikipedia.org/wiki/Northern_Powerhouse) / [Digital Powerhouse](http://technorthhq.com/digital-powerhouse/).
 This is by no means a comprehensive list, but will give you a quick flavour of local employers.
 See for example [The top 100 tech companies in Greater Manchester 2017](http://www.manchestereveningnews.co.uk/business/business-news/top-tech-companies-manchester-north-13716704), as judged by the Manchester Evening News.

 You don't **have** to move to London to find top employers, there are plenty located here in the North West if you'd like to stick around after you graduate.
-The North West Tech Community calendar [@technwuk](https://twitter.com/technwuk), provides a window on (and networking opportunities with) many of these employers [techw.uk](http://technw.uk) if you want to find out more.
+It's often argued that [Manchester oftens a better quality of life than London](https://www.theguardian.com/money/2015/jul/07/manchester-offers-best-quality-of-life-for-young-graduates-says-report) we couldn't possible comment other than to say its [horses for courses](https://en.wiktionary.org/wiki/horses_for_courses).
+The North West Tech Community calendar [@technwuk](https://twitter.com/technwuk), provides a window on (and networking opportunities with) many of employers based in the North West [techw.uk](http://technw.uk) if you want to find out more.

 * Ampersand Commerce, http://ampersandcommerce.com, M3 2JA
 * AO, http://www.ao-jobs.com, BL6 4SD